updev-repo/Flask/README.md

 # Setting the application
 this application requires a database to run. the database required is mysql.

-in the app congig settings in apps.py, set the SQLALCHEMY_DATABASE_URI to match the user, password and host of the mysql serer to be used.
+in the app config settings in apps.py, set the SQLALCHEMY_DATABASE_URI to match the user, password and host of the mysql serer to be used.

 the name of the database should remain flask